vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 }
 ```

 The baselines are two obvious choices that also represent two extremes that are interesting to analyze.
 The `AND` operator is too restrictive, matching very few documents.
-The consequence is that it end up missing the relavant documents in the first 100 position for approximately half of the queries.
-The `OR` operator on the other hand, match the majority of the documents in the corpus and recall the relevant document for most of the queries.
+The consequence is that it ends up missing the relevant documents in the first 100 positions for approximately half of the queries.
+The `OR` operator on the other hand, matches the majority of the documents in the corpus and recalls the relevant document for most of the queries.

 ## Pre-trained vector embeddings

 While performing the experiments reported here, we evaluated different types of pre-trained vectors, all publicly available.
 They were:
-1. Word2Vec (avaialble via [TensorFlow Hub](https://tfhub.dev/google/Wiki-words-500-with-normalization/2))
+1. Word2Vec (available via [TensorFlow Hub](https://tfhub.dev/google/Wiki-words-500-with-normalization/2))
-2. Universal sentence encoder (avaialble via [TensorFlow Hub](https://tfhub.dev/google/universal-sentence-encoder/4))
+2. Universal sentence encoder (available via [TensorFlow Hub](https://tfhub.dev/google/universal-sentence-encoder/4))
 3. Sentence BERT (available via the python [sentence-transformers library](https://github.com/UKPLab/sentence-transformers))

 The approach used was to create one vector for the title and one vector for the body for each document and to create one query vector for each query.
 It might not make sense to use large texts such as the body of the documents to create embedding vectors based on sentence models.
 However, testing how far we can go without tailoring the application too much is part of our experiment goals.
-In order words, the goal is to find out how well we can create out of the box text applications by adding semantic search cababilities for arbitrary chunks of text, with as little pre-processing as possible.
+In order words, the goal is to find out how well we can create out of the box text applications by adding semantic search capabilities for arbitrary chunks of text, with as little pre-processing as possible.

 ## From text to embeddings methodology